 EYEWITNESS NEWS (WBRE/WYOU) — With the school year back in session, the Pennsylvania Department of Health and the CDC have updated their guidance on how schools should handle COVID-19.

-Pennsylvania Department of Health issues new guidance
+Pennsylvania Department of Health latest guidance

 What do the levels of transmission mean?

 The Department of Education determines levels of community transmission in each county based on the incidence rate of COVID-19 per every 100,000 residents.
 The measurements are based on calculations from the White House Coronavirus Task Force and help determine recommendations for local school districts.

 |Level of Community Transmission in the County||Incidence Rate per 100,000 Residents (Most Recent 7 Days)||AND/OR||PCR Percent Positivity (Most Recent 7 Days)||Recommended Instructional Models|

 |Moderate||10 to <100||OR||5% to <10%||Blended Learning Model OR Full Remote Learning Model|

 Schools are recommended to change their instruction model if the transmission level in their county remains the same for two weeks.
 For example, if a county is considered to ‘substantial’ community spread, it is not necessary that all districts within that county will move to full remote learning.
 Instead, those districts should watch the transmission table and community with the department to determine their best course of action.